theKashey/memoize-state/README.md

 - If argument is not an object - memoize will compare values.
 - result function will have `cacheStatistics` method.
 JFYI.

 ### Possible options
 - cacheSize, default 1.
 The size of cache.
 - shallowCheck, default true.
 Perform shallow equal between arguments.
 - equalCheck, default true.
 Perform deep proxyequal comparision.
 - safe, default false.
 Activate the `safe` memoization mode.
 See below.

+### MapStateToProps
+You know - it should be a __pure function__, returning the same results for the same arguments. mapStateToProps, should be strict equal across the different calls `mapStateToProps(state) === mapStateToProps(state)` or, at least, shallow equal `shallowEqual(mapStateToProps(state), mapStateToProps(state))`.

+Creating good memoization function, using reselect, avoiding side-effects - it could be hard.
+I know.

+Memoize-state was created to solve this case, especially this case.

 ## Key principe
 Memoize-state will track the way you __USE__ the state.